This post may contain affiliate links. Please see my disclosure policy.

 I am working on some precautions for a safe and happy Holiday with the dogs.
 This way all dogs leave happy, healthy and with full bellies.

-- Tips for Keeping your Dog Safe on Christmas
+- Tips for Keeping your Dog Safe During the Holidays

 - Holiday Party Precautions and Your Dogs